Understanding Hard Inquiries on Your Credit Report

 Before shopping for a loan, it’s always smart to proactively plan your finances.

 First, learn whether the type of credit you’re applying for can have its hard inquiries treated as a single inquiry.
 Multiple inquiries from auto loan, mortgage or student loan lenders typically don’t affect most credit scores.

 Second, you may also want to check your credit before getting quotes to understand what information is reported in your credit report.
 You’re entitled to a free copy of your credit reports every 12 months from each of the three nationwide credit bureaus by visiting www.annualcreditreport.com.
-You can also create a myEquifax account to get two free Equifax credit reports each year.
+You can also create a myEquifax account to get six free Equifax credit reports each year.
 In addition, you can click“Get my free credit score” on your myEquifax dashboard to enroll in Equifax Core Credit™ for a free monthly Equifax credit report and a free monthly VantageScore® 3.0 credit score, based on Equifax data.
 A VantageScore is one of many types of credit scores.

 If you’re worried about the effect that multiple hard inquiries may have on your credit report, it may be tempting to accept an offer early rather than allow multiple hard inquiries on your credit.
 However, consider your individual situation carefully before cutting your shopping period short.
 In many cases, the impact hard inquiries have on your credit score from shopping around may be less impactful than the long-term benefits of finding a loan with more favorable terms.